 As we discussed, the example of a person working for long hours was less efficient than the person working for required hours.
 This way, it is not necessary to work overnight and day.
 You can achieve your goals by living a healthy life.
 Rest is not for the weak!
 Divide your day into slots and allot hours to manage emails, including breaks.

-Strictly ensure that you don’t check your inbox before it.
+Strictly ensure that you don’t check your inbox before it to avoid Toxic productivity.
 This way, you can also run your schedule correctly.

 - Embrace the quality, not the quantity